michael-rubel/laravel-auto-binder/README.md

 ```shell
 php artisan binder:clear Services
 ```
 Note that for the command to work you should use the folder name you passed to the AutoBinder instance in the `from` method.
+The cache will be ignored on local environment starting from `v5.0.2`

 ## Testing
 ```bash